ibm-cloud-docs/vmwaresolutions/vcenter/vc_deletingclusters.md

 * Deleting clusters from vCenter Server instances with VMware vSphere® 6.5 is not supported.
 * {{site.data.content.para-vcenterremoveclusters}}
-* You can delete only clusters that are added as part of day 2 operations.
+* You can delete only clusters that are added as part of Day 2 operations.
 Clusters that are created during initial deployment can't be deleted.
 * You can delete a single cluster at a time.
 To delete more than one cluster, you must do it in sequence.
 Wait for the previous cluster to be deleted before you delete the next cluster.
 * Ensure that all nodes in a cluster are powered on and operational before you delete the cluster.
 * You can add or delete a cluster while another cluster is being created or deleted.
 * When you delete a cluster, all VMs from the cluster are also deleted and they can't be recovered.
 If you want to keep the VMs, migrate them to other clusters.
+* When you delete a cluster, all storage and subnets that are associated with the cluster are deleted as well.
+To view the storage and subnets associated with a cluster, see the cluster details page.
 * You do not have to delete any services that are installed on the cluster, including services on an edge services cluster.
 The services are automatically deleted when you delete the cluster.

 ## Procedure to delete clusters from vCenter Server instances